McFlip/batch-decipher-pst/README.md

 openssl pkcs8 -in pk8key.pem -traditional -nocrypt -out key.pem
 ```

+You also need to add your enterprise cert chain of trust in PEM format as `tlscert/ca.crt`.
+Otherwise, https requests on the backend will fail.

 Stand up the project in development by running `./compose.dev.bash`.

 Stand down the project by running